interledger/rfcs/0000-dynamic-configuration-protocol/0000-dynamic-configuration-protocol.md

 ## Protocol Detail

 ### Procedure
-Acquisition is done in the following procedure.
+An acquisition is done in the following procedure.

 1. A child node requests information to the corresponded parent node
 2. The parent node responds information to the child node
-3. If the request can not be deserialized and interpreted as appropriate, the parent node should respond error
+3. If the request cannot be deserialized and interpreted as appropriate, the parent node should respond error

 ### Packet
 The request and the response above are transferred in [ILP packets](../0027-interledger-protocol-4/0027-interledger-protocol-4.md#specification) in a specific manner.
 The manner is: